Over 43% of hiring managers specifically look for organizational skills when reviewing the resume skills of job candidates.

 In general, people who are organized experience less stress, anxiety, and depression.

-So don’t ignore your soft skills!
-They’re more valuable than you think, both for your professional life and your personal life.
+Whether it’s a high income skill or not, being organized is more valuable than you think, both for your professional life and your personal life.

 How to highlight organizational skills on your resume